EzequielCamino/Camino-Ezequiel---Backend-45110/README.md

 - Cookie test: [http://localhost:8080/cookies](http://localhost:8080/cookies)

 ## Notes

+- To Login as an admin use the following credentials:
+`Username: adminCoder@coder.com`
+`Password: adminCod3r123`

 - On endpoint [http://localhost:8080/products](http://localhost:8080/products) the button "Add product to cart" doesn't work properly, it only shows the product ID in console ("Create cart" endpoint fetch commented)